Lifeforce

 Estate plan restructured

 A revised estate strategy may no longer require the same level of life insurance coverage.
-The excess policy can be converted to cash.
+The excess policy can be converted to cash through a life settlement, providing liquidity for the divorce settlement.

 03